-In order to test these hypotheses, a survey was made of the weather station records from the Global Historical Climatology Network (GHCN), using the version 3.2 data downloaded on 2015-02-03.
-This version provides data for 7200 stations, and both the raw and homogenized data are available (more recent versions substantially expand the number of stations).
+In order to test these hypotheses, a survey was made of the weather station records from the Global Historical Climatology Network (GHCN), using the version 3 data downloaded 2015-02-03.
+GHCN provide data for 7200 stations, and both the raw and homogenized data are available.
 Of the 7200 stations, 6000 (including 600 US stations) are homogenized on the basis of similarity to neighbouring stations alone.
 The remaining 1200 US stations have time-of-observation adjustments applied to them (on the basis of station metadata) before the application of change point analysis.